Guruve Exhibition

 Works by some of the most famous names in Shona sculpture were exhibited, alongside the leading lights of the younger generation.

-An array of sculptures greet the visitor at the lovely Hopleys gardens and nursery
+An array of lovely medium-sized sculptures greeted the visitor

 Sculptures on display included works by: